-- Are 65 years or older
+- 65 years or older.

-- Have End-Stage Renal Disease, a permanent kidney failure requiring dialysis or a kidney transplant
+- Have end-stage renal disease, a permanent kidney failure requiring dialysis or a kidney transplant.

 Enrolling in Medicare

-The SEP is a period to enroll without penalty if you initially refused Medicare because you were covered by other insurance when you first became eligible.
-The SEP extends to any time while you have group coverage, 8 months after you lose your coverage or when you (or your spouse) stop working.
+The Special Enrollment Period (SEP) is a period to enroll without penalty if you initially refused Medicare because you were covered by other insurance when you first became eligible.
+The SEP extends to any time while you have group coverage, eight months after you lose your coverage or when you (or your spouse) stop working.

-Find a (Part D) Plan that Works for You
+Find a Plan That Works for You

-When enrolling in Medicare, you will want to make sure that you find a package that meets your medical and financial needs.
-Whether it’s a Part D prescription plan or a Medigap supplemental plan you will want to do your research beforehand.
-Learn More >>
+When enrolling in Medicare, make sure you find a package that meets your medical and financial needs.
+Whether it’s a Part D prescription plan or a Medigap supplemental plan, you will want to do research beforehand.